Accordion in music: The Accordion Orchestra in classical music

 The accordion orchestra was resurrected within the framework of an even larger ensemble within the United States in the post World War II era during the 1940s.
 Unlike its smaller cousin the accordion band, this iteration of a purely free-reed symphonic ensemble typically utilized between fifty and one hundred musicians who specialized in the performance of classical and popular musical selections as opposed to a lighter musical repertoire.
 Leading ensembles developed in several American cultural centers and included: the New York Accordion Symphony in New York City, the Springfield Accordion Orchestra in Massachusetts, the Duluth Accordionaires in Minnesota, the Philadelphia Accordion Orchestra in Pennsylvania (PAO) and the Houston Accordion Symphony in Texas (also known as the Palmer-Hughes Accordion Symphony).

 In the United States, such symphonic accordion orchestras often performed under the baton of prominent soloists including Jacob C. Neupauer and Joseph Biviano.
 Neupauer conducted his PAO accordion orchestra in concert versions of selections from several operas including: Bedtrich Smetena's The Bartered Bride and Giuseppe Verdi's La Traviata at the Philadelphia Academy of Music during the late 1950s Joseph Biviano also played an important role in the early development of the symphonic accordion orchestra in the United States and has been described as a "father" to the symphonic accordion movement in America.
-In 1960 he experimented even further by collaborating with leading accordionists such as Carmen Carrozza, Angelo Di Pippo, Eugene Ettore and John Serry in an early stereo recording by a leading accordion orchestra for Coral Records (#CRL-57323) which included musical selections by such classical composers as: Nikolai Rimsky-Korsakov, Carl Maria von Weber, Nicolo Paganini and Pyotr Ilyich Tchaikovsky.
+In 1960 he experimented even further by collaborating with leading accordionists such as Carmen Carrozza, Angelo Di Pippo, Eugene Ettore and John Serry in an early stereo recording by a leading accordion orchestra for Coral Records (Pietro Deiro Presents the Accordion Orchestra, #CRL-57323) which included musical selections by such classical composers as: Nikolai Rimsky-Korsakov, Carl Maria von Weber, Nicolo Paganini and Pyotr Ilyich Tchaikovsky.